-Appendix B : 2016/17 Components of Resources
+Appendix B. 2019/20 Components of Resources

 Yield from Local Effort Rate - A school district's adjusted valuation multiplied by the Local Effort Rate (LER).
 The LER is a common tax rate that is established by statute.
-The LER for 2018/19 is \$1.0203.
+The LER for 2019/20 is \$1.00.

 Net Option Funding - Students do not have to be educated in their resident district.
 They have the opportunity to choose (option into) another school.
-School districts that have students from other districts choosing to attend their school will receive this resource.
+School districts that have more students choosing to attend their school will receive this resource.
 The amount of the resource is calculated on a statewide per-student factor.
-For 2018/19, net option funding equals 95% of the statewide average basic funding per formula student.
+For 2019/20, net option funding equals 100% of the statewide average basic funding per formula student.

 Allocated Income Tax Funds - This is the share of the money that residents of a school district pay in state income taxes that is received by that school district in the form of a rebate.
 This resource meets one of the goals of LB1059 (1990).
-For 2018/19, the share of income tax is 2.23%.
+For 2019/20, the share of income tax is 2.23%.

 Other Actual Receipts Received by the District - This is based on actual local and state receipts reported by a school district on the Annual Financial Report.
-Receipts identified as other actual receipts are found in §79-108.01.
+Receipts identified as other actual receipts are found in §79-1018.01.
 Examples include fines, license fees, and interest.

 Community Achievement Plan Aid - Distributed to districts which are members of a learning community, predicated on meeting goals set forth in an approved community achievement plan.
-For 2018/19, community achievement plan aid equals 0.4643% of statewide average operating expenses per student multiplied by the total learning community formula students.
+For 2019/20, community achievement plan aid equals 0.4643% of statewide average operating expenses per student multiplied by the total learning community formula students.

-Appendix C: 2016/17 Expenditure Exclusions
+Appendix C. 2019/20 Expenditure Exclusions